Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Consideration was also given to air-pressure testing

-The owner however had been heavily involved in the initial construction of the property and continued to maintain successful relationships with all parties involved, so extensive documentary evidence was available, and further evidence could be sought if necessary.
+The owner however had been heavily involved in the initial construction of the property and continued to maintain successful relationships with all parties involved.

 Size and Scale